 Choosing a name

-You’ll need to provide your desired organization name.
+You’ll need to provide your nonprofit corporation with a name.
 Many states require a corporate identifier, such as “Corporation,” “Company,” “Incorporated,” “Limited,” or an abbreviation, such as “Corp.”
 Perform a preliminary name availability search prior to filing, to see if your desired name is available.
 Keep in mind that the state holds final approval rights on the name and will generally not let you incorporate with a name that is already on its records as being the name of another domestic or qualified foreign corporation or unincorporated business entity.

 Defining your business purpose

 The business purpose is an explanation of what your nonprofit corporation is formed to do or provide.
 Here is a big difference between the articles of a for-profit corporation and a nonprofit corporation.
 Many for-profits simply state that their purpose is to transact any lawful business.
 But for a nonprofit, having a very detailed description is essential.
 If you plan to apply for tax-exempt status, the IRS will require a copy of your Articles of Incorporation and will pay particular attention to your business purpose and use it to classify your business: